teaching-lab/stack-cs-activities/activities/encryption-modes/README.md

 ## Activity overview

 * Motivation ([introductory presentation](slides.pdf))
   * Go over the motivational presentation with the group.
-Let the participants figure out every step themselves (e.g. letting them figure out we'll split the plaintext, use the cipher multiple times).
+Let the participants figure out every step themselves (e.g., letting them figure out we'll split the plaintext, use the cipher multiple times).
   * Emphasize we presume the key is fixed for the whole activity.
-  * Make sure they understand how bitwise XOR works and what properties it has (e.g. XORing with the same string twice results in the plaintext).
+  * Make sure they understand how bitwise XOR works and what properties it has (e.g., XORing with the same string twice results in the plaintext).
 * Division into groups
   * Let people divide into groups of 3–4 people each as they see fit.
 * Encryption schemes ([scheme cards with mode names](cards.pdf))